 Ted and Wally’s has all kinds of different unique flavors, and you better bet they let you try samples!
 One of those samples we tried was a vegan dark chocolate, that after we tasted it, we knew we had to come up with our own boozy version!
 After a little experimentation we came up with our Dark Chocolate Vegan Ice Cream with Rum and No Bake Gluten Free Rainbow Sprinkle Cookie Crumble!

 We have always loved homemade ice cream, with childhood memories of ice cream makers churning away and waiting for the delicious treat to freeze.
 Homemade ice cream is always delicious.
 But, one place store bought always has us beat is when it comes to scooping!

 Thankfully last summer we discovered the magic of no churn ice cream!
 The no churn method worked really well for making super creamy, highly scoopable and very delicious homemade ice cream.
 Plus as a big bonus for us, it worked really well when you added in a little booze to create boozy no churn ice cream (our Chocolate Coffee Stout Ice Cream was to die for!)

 After tasting such a great vegan ice cream at Ted and Wally’s we saw they have all the fun ice cream making toys like big churns and freezers where they can make real frozen treats!
-Of course, here at home we don’t have those toys, so we decided to try to make a vegan no churn ice cream.
+Of course, here at home we don’t have those toys, so we decided to try to make a chocolate vegan ice cream.

 After doing a lot of research, we came up with a recipe that uses dark chocolate, coconut cream and vanilla and a little dark rum to round it up.
 The combination of dark chocolate and coconut is a real winner.
 Then when you add in the nice brown sugar notes of a good dark rum, this combination is definitely a delicious frozen treat!